Kimi K2 Thinking: 1T Open-Source Reasoning AI Model

-Moonshot AI's Kimi K2 Thinking achieves SOTA results with 1T parameters, native INT4 training, and 200-300 tool calls.
-First open model to match closed AI leaders.
+Moonshot AI's Kimi K2 Thinking achieves SOTA with 1T parameters, INT4 training, 200-300 tool calls.
+First open model competitive with GPT-5/Claude.

 Total Parameters